multiplying-czar/multiplying-czar/README.md

 I am currently a first year graduate student at Pricneton studying Theoretical & Computational Chemistry and Experimental Biophysics.

 I have a broad interests in research including Applied Mathematics, Electronic Strucutre, Molecular Simuation, Statistical Mechanics and Material Science.

+I love art and sports.
+Beside academics endeavor, I also dabbled my foot music composition, poetry, and e-paintings.
+You could check out my work at soundcloud and other art medium.